-What it does: Rohypnol in low doses is a sedative and muscle relaxant.
+- What it does: Rohypnol in low doses is a sedative and muscle relaxant.
 In higher doses, it can cause lack of muscle control, amnesia, loss of inhibitions, and loss of consciousness.
 The effects are usually worsened with alcohol.
 Sedation occurs within 30 minutes after ingestion, with peak effects at two hours.
 As little as 1 mg can impair an individual for eight to 12 hours.

 - Harmful effects: Adverse effects include low blood pressure, dizziness, confusion, visual disturbances, inability to urinate fully, and, in some users, aggressive behavior.
 Dependence on flunitrazepam can occur.
 Withdrawal produces symptoms such as headache, tension, extreme anxiety, restlessness, muscle pain, light sensitivity, numbness and tingling of arms and legs, and even seizures.

-Detection: Benzodiazepines are easily detectable on most urine drug screens.
+- Detection: Benzodiazepines are easily detectable on most urine drug screens.
 However, flunitrazepam is used in such small doses and is so rapidly metabolized that it is not detected on standard drug screens, although it can be detected by specialized laboratories.